 - The Village of Strong Branches is a 38,000-word standalone novella.
-It's not connected to The Seven Papers, although it is impacted by the Blackout, and it's set on the planet Maðz.
+It's not connected to The Seven Papers, although it is set on the planet Maðz during the Blackout period.
 The novella is a domestic speculative fiction story about mountain and death goddesses, ghosts, and the reconciliation of two sisters.
 I'm currently trying to get this published.

 - Various short stories, which tend to explore folklore and mythology in specific conworld societies.
 There's one about a group of Tveshi young adults who decide to secede from their families, and that is probably the most fun story I have ever written.
 I've also written about horrifying Canyon nymph-esque goddesses and the like.
 None of these is published.

 - The Seven Papers, a series of primary texts that focuses on a 5000-year period, predominantly on the planet Ameisa during a period called the Blackout.
 It is a far-future queer retelling of the sacrifice of Iphigeneia divided into 9 books or 1.3M words.
 I've written about a third of it.

 - Ossia is my second podcast novel project.
 It's a work set on Ameisa.
 It's loosely connected to the Seven Papers, but more connected to Epiphany.
 Ossia is an audio memoir about a girl who pursues fame in music to rescue limself from family politics and a vortex of intrigue that erupts after ler mother's untimely death.